 We’ve already talked a little about how we’re looking to grab the attention of our potential customers via Google Posts—we need to come up with compelling and click-worthy content that sets us apart from our competitors.

-In the study mentioned above, Joy Hawkins found that Offer Posts got more clicks than Event Posts or Update Posts, and that Posts with a sense of urgency, and Posts with a special or a discount, performed the best.
+In the study mentioned above, Joy Hawkins found that Offer Posts got more clicks than Event Posts or Update Posts.
+She also found that Posts with a sense of urgency and Posts with a special or a discount performed the best.
 Posts that used emojis also performed better.

 For example, an Event Post should link to that event landing page, an Offer Post should link to that offer’s landing page, and so on.